 QRM systems not only include the facility, equipment and personnel but also the design and layout of their interaction.
 According to Section 9 of the latest Annex 1 draft, monitoring should be performed to the extent that it can capture any events that occur during the manufacturing process, while also allowing for a timely response by operators.
 Grade A in particular requires continuous supervision for particulates greater than or equal to 0.5 micrometers, and less than or equal to 5 micrometers (see Table 6 and 7 of the Annex 1 draft for non-viable and viable limits, respectively) with a suitable sample flowrate of at least 28 liters per minute.
 Once again, the sampling methodology, placement, and orientation are determined by risk assessment.
 Improved technologies, such as those requiring less operator intervention and training, permit monitoring to remain a non-interference to the product and process.
 Specific caution is given to the airflow patterns of Grade A and Grade B areas, where the chosen approach to monitoring could make an impact.
-Due to the wide variety of sampling options, the experts at Particle Measuring Systems offer advisory services, remote or in-person, that can greatly reduce the time this step takes.

 Figure 2.
 Sampling devices by ISO classification